estellederrien/python-optimizations/README.md

 # Latest news :

-01 22 2026 : I have no explanation how A.I can do such clear explanations of things, considering how obscures are books in comparison, or It has be trained on unknown docs.
+01 22 2026 : I have no explanation how A.I can do such clear explanations of things, considering how obscures are books in comparison, or It has be trained on unknown secrets docs.
 I think about an eventual E.T intervention.

 01 22 2026 : Due to the great help of AI : ChatpGtp, DeepSeek, Gemini and Claude will help me do way much more faster everything, and study faster, it is a revolution for my studies notebooks .
 I still need to compare results between them, check maths models and their relationships to the python given code, but this AI technology works well.